-The first step to using protein to build muscle is determining how much protein to eat to body weight.
+The first step to using protein to build muscle is determining how much protein to eat for your body weight.
 There is a lot of conversation about what is the right amount of protein to consume.
 Protein is not like carbohydrates and fat.
-Consequently, protein is made of amino acids, and carbs and fat are made of carbon chains.
-Also, protein can put a lot of pressure on vital organs like the kidneys and the digestive system.
+Protein is made of amino acids, and carbs and fat are made of carbon chains.
+Also, protein can put a lot of pressure on vital organs, like the kidneys and the digestive system.

 Protein is also a building material where carbohydrates and fat are a source of energy.
 Finally, protein can be converted to energy, but it is an arduous and complicated process for the body.
-A good rule of thumb is to match your protein grams to your body weight in pounds.
+Match your protein grams to your body weight in pounds.
 If you weigh 200 pounds, then eat 200 grams of protein each day.
-The amount of protein you eat each day is just one factor that must be addressed before you start to have muscle gains.
+The amount of protein you eat each day is just one factor that must be addressed before you create muscle gains.

 How to use a calorie surplus to build massive muscles

 The second step is to eat a calorie surplus.
-Calories are and will always be king when it comes to muscle gains or fat loss.
+Calories are and will always be king for muscle gains or fat loss.
 Because muscle gains are anabolic, you must eat to build muscle.
 The only way to build muscle or store fat is to eat.
 Muscle and fat are siblings.
 When the body goes into an anabolic state, there is a ratio of muscle gained and fat stored.